raboof/akka.github.com/faq/index.md

 logging](https://github.com/akka/akka/blob/v2.0.2/akka-remote/src/main/resources/reference.conf#L66)
 of all sent and received messages (logged at DEBUG level).

+### Which options shall I enable when debugging remoting issues?

+Have a look at the `reference.conf` for [akka-remote](http://doc.akka.io/docs/akka/current/general/configuration.html#akka-remote), the typical candidates are:
+* `akka.remote.log-sent-messages`
+* `akka.remote.log-received-messages`
+* `akka.remote.log-remote-lifecycle-events` (this also includes deserialization errors)

 ### What is the name of a remote actor?

 When you want to send messages to an actor on a remote host, you need to know